Overview

 Entry requirements

-You will typically need a strong upper second-class honours degree (60% or higher) or an international equivalent in Finance, Economics, Computing, Engineering, Mathematics, or Physics.
+You will typically need an upper second-class honours degree or an international equivalent in a quantitative degree subject, such as Finance, Economics, Computing, Engineering, Mathematics, or Physics.

 OR

-If your degree subject is not listed above, you will typically need a strong upper second-class honours degree (60% or higher) or an international equivalent with three units of mathematics with 60% or above (or an international equivalent) in each unit, from the units listed in 'Maths qualification requirements' below.
+If your degree subject is not listed above, you will typically need an upper second-class honours degree (60% or higher) or an international equivalent with three units of mathematics with 60% or above (or an international equivalent) in each unit, from the units listed in 'Maths qualification requirements' below.

 We will consider your application if your interim grades are currently slightly lower than the programme's entry requirements and may make you an aspirational offer.
 This offer would be at the standard level, so you would need to achieve the standard entry requirements by the end of your degree.
 Specific module requirements would still apply.